vtange/simon/README.md

 TODO
 would like to find a way to cancel all timeouts. maybe use a array of timeouts and assign each timeout to that array?

+also find a way to preload sounds so they don't lag the first time they're played